 The Company completed an assessment of its classification of financial assets and liabilities as at January 1, 2018 under IFRS 9.
 The standard required classification of financial instruments in the following categories: fair value through income or loss (FVTIL), fair value through other comprehensive income (FVTOCI) or amortized cost.
 The following table shows the original classification under IAS 39 and the new classification under IFRS 9:

-(Tabular amounts in millions of Canadian dollars, except share and per share amounts)
+Notes to the Consolidated Financial Statements (Tabular amounts in millions of Canadian dollars, except share and per share amounts)

 (c) Current accounting changes, continued:

 IFRS 9 - Financial Instruments, continued